hungcq/knowledge-repo/IT/microservices-patterns/12-deploying-microservices.md

     - Edit Deployment YAML file to refer to the new image
     - Update the deployment using `kubectl apply` command
   - -> Result: Kubernetes will perform a rolling upgrade of the pods
-  - Handle issues occur during upgrade:
+  - Handle issues occur during upgrade: either:
-    - Sol 1: fix the YAML file & rerun `kubectl apply` to update the deployment
+    - Fix the YAML file & rerun `kubectl apply` to update the deployment
-    - Sol 2 : rollback using `kubetcl rollout undo deployment <service name>` command
+    - Rollback using `kubetcl rollout undo deployment <service name>` command
 - Istio (service mesh):
   - Architecture:
     - <img src="./resources/12.11.png" width="500"/>